-She was frightened most of the time, because she lived in an area that was so violent and so rough that even the pigeons and rats could be seen laid out dead from practice bullets from gang members.
-When she’d heard gunshots all night long, she had imagined that her father would fly down in his helicopter, and take her away from the violence, the way he rescued soldiers in the war.
+She was frightened most of the time because she lived in an area that was so violent and so rough that even the pigeons and rats could be seen laid out dead from practice bullets from gang members.
+So when she’d heard gunshots all night long, she had imagined that her father would fly down in his helicopter and take her away from the violence, the way he rescued soldiers in the war.

 Something else scared her in the neighborhood.
 Her parents had been killed only six miles from the location of her Christian Orphanage.
-She never liked walking by the corner where a bus had run a stop sign, and had taken her parents’ lives.
-Instead, she took the long way around to the bus stop, always managing to stay out of trouble.
+She never liked walking by the corner where a bus had run a stop sign and had taken her parents’ lives.
+So instead, she took the long way around to the bus stop, always managing to stay out of trouble.

-Lately, though, she was changing, she would lose her cool when someone would tease her in class about being an orphan.
+Lately, though, she was changing.
+First, she would lose her cool when someone would tease her in class about being an orphan.

 She did not like that at all.
 No one is perfect.
-Why did anyone have the right to pick on her for something she had no control of, instead of minding their own business?
+Why did anyone have the right to pick on her for something she had no control over instead of minding their own business?
 I guess people who are not happy with themselves have to put other people down.
-If I could just make it through one day without being insulted by someone, Azura thought to herself.
+If I could make it through one day without insulting someone, Azura thought to herself.

-Even the teachers targeted her as the object of their mockery, instead of helping her with her special needs.
+Even the teachers targeted her as the object of their mockery instead of helping her with her special needs.
 She could see that every day in their cruelties and lack of interest.
-The school itself was an eyesore with trash, graffiti everywhere, and rats in every corner that were big and healthy enough to become guard dogs.
+The school itself was an eyesore with trash, graffiti everywhere, and rats in every big and healthy corner to become guard dogs.
 One gang member would keep a rat in his backpack with a baseball cap on it.
 He was pretty much a loner.

 The school was poorly run by staff members who were only concerned about getting their next paycheck.
 Some of the staff members and teachers could be seen smoking drugs in so-called hidden parts of the school.

-When Azura had a really bad day at school and home, she would stare at the moon when it was bright enough just before she went to bed, and pretend that the moon was her mother watching her preparing to go to bed.
-And if the sun were shinning bright, she would pretend the sun was her father watching her safely walk to school.
+When Azura had a terrible day at school and home, she would stare at the moon when it was bright enough just before going to bed and pretending that the moon was her mother watching her preparing to go to bed.
+And if the sun were shining bright, she would pretend the sun was her father watching her safely walk to school.